 If you don’t see this cloud icon, you don’t have access to your OneDrive account, and you won’t be able to sync.
 You’ll have to sign in again.

-2. Moving Stuck Files
+2. Stuck Files Need to be Moved

 3. Incompatible File Names

 If you are attempting to sync files with names that OneDrive doesn’t find compatible, it may appear as though your entire synchronization feature is malfunctioning.
-In reality, OneDrive simply is unable to sync these particular files with the incompatible file names.
+In reality, OneDrive simply is unable to sync these particular files with incompatible file names.

 4. Interference From Office 365

-If you are an Office 365 user, these apps can continually upload your files to OneDrive as you’re working, ensuring that any changes you make to the files are available on OneDrive.
+If you are an Office 365 user, its apps can continually upload your files to OneDrive as you’re working, ensuring that any changes you make to the files are available on OneDrive.
 With this feature, you no longer have to remember to manually save the file regularly.

 However, the Office 365 automatic saving feature sometimes can interrupt the way OneDrive syncs other files.
 You may receive an Upload Blocked message from OneDrive if this is happening.